thestokkan/docusaurus-test/docs/app-dev-course/modules/modul1/index.md

 ### Create and Edit Texts

-[Texts in Altinn Studio](/app/development/ux/texts/) are stored in separate language files (also called resource files) and can be linked to form components using a text key.
+[Texts in Altinn Studio](./) are stored in separate language files (also called resource files) and can be linked to form components using a text key.
-The texts can be [created and edited in Altinn Studio Designer](/app/development/ux/texts/#altinn-studio-text-editor) or [directly in the file](/app/development/ux/texts/#changing-texts-directly-in-the-repository).
+The texts can be [created and edited in Altinn Studio Designer](./).

 :::note